puf/puf.io/notes/socials/2024-08-06 Bay Wheels from the Mission to the 22nd street CalTrain station.md

 ---
-title: Bay Wheels from the Mission to the 22nd street CalTrain station
+title: Bay Wheels e-bike from the Mission to the 22nd street CalTrain station
 pubDate: "August 5, 2024"
 alsoOn: [https://x.com/puf/status/1820532324989321495, https://www.threads.net/@frankpuf/post/C-TIQ3KS1WH, https://c.im/@puf/112910919176916865]
 leadIn: To get to 22nd street station in San Francisco I've so far taken a bus (which was OK), and walked (which was beautiful, but very steep).
 Today I took the Bay Wheels e-bike, which you can find all over the city.